MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Take a minute to consider your remediation strategy.

-    Based on your analysis using GitHub Copilot's Ask mode, plan your approach to addressing the security vulnerabilities.
+    Create a plan that's based on the analysis you completed using GitHub Copilot's Ask mode.
+Consider the order in which you'll address the issues, dependencies between fixes, and how to verify that each vulnerability has been successfully remediated.

-    The GitHub issues, in order starting with the most critical, are as follows:
+    The GitHub issues, starting with the critical issues and descending by priority, are as follows:

     1. 🔐 Fix SQL Injection Vulnerability in Product Search
     1. 🔐 Replace MD5 Password Hashing with Secure Alternative